sheikhartin/notebooks-everywhere/README.md

 - [Parts of a failed project](Parts_of_a_Failed_Project.ipynb): Three parts of a cryptocurrency trader bot project...

+- [About meta-heuristic algorithms](On_Metaheuristic_Algorithms.ipynb): Papers related to meta-heuristic algorithms...

 #### Machine Learning

 - [Accuracy score measuring](Accuracy_Score_Measuring.ipynb): Implementation of some well-known metrics to get the accuracy of your model.